UMMS-Biocore/bootcamp/session9/session9.md

 Active assay: RNA (36601 features, 2000 variable features)
 ```

-Before moving on with this 2000 set of genes, lets take a look at them and visualize the top variable genes.
+Before moving on with these 2000 set of genes, lets take a look at them and visualize the top variable genes.

 ```
 > top20 <- head(VariableFeatures(pbmc1k_seu), 20)